 Cancer treatment can be expensive.
-If you need treatment for WM, don’t be afraid to talk to your doctor about the cost of your care.
-Talking about cost is an important part of high-quality cancer care, according to the American Society of Clinical Oncology (ASCO).
+If you need treatment for WM, don’t be afraid to talk with your doctor about the cost of your care.

 If you can’t afford treatment, consider contacting the drug manufacturer.
 Some companies offer assistance programs to help cut costs.

 If you’re receiving treatment for WM, your doctor may also recommend lifestyle changes to help you feel better and improve your quality of life.
 Sometimes this is called palliative care.
 Palliative care is any treatment that helps:

 - ease your symptoms and treatment side effects

 - improve your quality of life

 - support you and your family during your cancer journey